-Well I had to do a little poking around when the word halal was used, because I have seen it on the stores and I don’t... and I am not sure what is this.
-So to my knowledge the halal preparation of meat by Muslims only makes it permissible to eat.
-That is what the word means, permissible or allowed.
+Well I had to do a little poking around when the word halal was used, because I have seen it in the stores, and I haven’t been sure what this was.
+To my knowledge, the halal preparation of meat by Muslims only makes it permissible to eat.
+That is what the word means — permissible or allowed.
 It doesn’t make the eating of it when it gets to your table an act of worship.
-Haram means “a meat is forbidden.”
-Pork is always forbidden.
-But halal simply means: “Ok, now this has been duly and properly slaughtered and the blood has been handled correctly and it is permissible to eat.”
+Haram means that a meat is forbidden — pork is always forbidden — but halal simply means, “Okay, now this has been duly and properly slaughtered, and the blood has been handled correctly, and it is permissible to eat.”

-So first here is the key passage.
-Let me just read through it and make some comments as we go.
-So this is 1 Corinthians 10:18–28.
-Consider the people of Israel.
-Are not those who eat the sacrifices participants in the altar.
-So here is a real sacrifice, a real sacrificial ceremony including priests and offerers who bring the sacrifice.
-They eat together.
+First Corinthians 10:18–28 is the key passage for this discussion.
+Let me just read through it and make some comments as we go: “Consider the people of Israel: are not those who eat the sacrifices participants in the altar?”
+So here is a real sacrifice and a real sacrificial ceremony, including priests and offerers who bring the sacrifice — they eat together.
 This is real worship being described here.

 What do I imply then?
-That food offered to idols is anything or that an idol is anything?
-No. I imply that what pagan sacrifice they offer to demons and not to God I do not want you to be participants with demons.
+That food offered to idols is anything, or that an idol is anything?
+No, I imply that what pagans sacrifice, they offer to demons and not to God.
+I do not want you to be participants with demons.
 You cannot drink the cup of the Lord and the cup of demons.
-You can not partake of the Lord’s table and the table of demons.
+You can not partake of the table of the Lord and the table of demons.
 Shall we provoke the Lord to jealousy?
 Are we stronger than he?

-Verse 23.
-All things are lawful, but not all things are helpful.
-All thins are lawful, but not all things build up.
-Let no one seek his own good, but the good of his neighbor.
-There is the principle.
-Now here is the specific case.
-He says, verse 25: Eat whatever is sold in the market without raising any question on the ground of conscience.
-For the earth is the Lord’s and the fullness thereof.
+“All things are lawful,” but not all things are helpful.
+“All things are lawful,” but not all things build up.
+Let no one seek his own good, but the good of his neighbor — there is the principle, now here is the specific case — Eat whatever is sold in the meat market without raising any question on the ground of conscience.
+For “the earth is the Lord’s and the fullness thereof.”
 If one of the unbelievers invites you to dinner and you are disposed to go, eat whatever is set before you without raising any question on the ground of conscience.

-Then in verse 28: But if someone says to you: This has been offered in sacrifice, then do not eat it for the sake of the one who informed you and for the sake of conscience.
-In other words, if your guest turns the supper that you re now going to share with him into a worship service expecting you to participate in the meaning that he is now attaching to the meat that was offered, then you politely decline.
+Then Paul says in verse 28, “But if someone says to you, ‘This has been offered in sacrifice,’ then do not eat it, for the sake of the one who informed you, and for the sake of conscience.”
+In other words, if your guest turns the supper that you are now going to share with him into a worship service, expecting you to participate in the meaning that he is now attaching to the meat that was offered, then you politely decline.

 So it seems to me that there are two reasons that halal preparation does not rule out halal meat for Christians to eat.
-Number one, the slaughter does not seem to be a formal worship event which turns the eating of the meat into a participation in worship.
+Number one, the slaughter does not seem to be a formal worship event that turns the eating of the meat into a participation in worship.
 Now if I am wrong about that, then those who know better would apply the principle appropriately.
 But that is what it seems to me.
-It is more of a ritual obedience to the letter of the law that makes the meats permissible slaughtered in a certain way.
+It is more of a ritual obedience to the letter of the law that makes the meats permissible because they are slaughtered in a certain way.
 So the slaughter is not making the eating of the meat into an act of worship.
 It keeps it from being a sin as far as the Muslim is concerned.
-And so joining with a Muslim in eating halal foods is not joining in an act of worship to Allah.
+And so, joining with a Muslim in eating halal foods is not joining in an act of worship to Allah.

-So my counsel to Grant is: You are free.
-You are free to eat halal foods at home and you are free to have Muslims over and serve it and you are free to go to their house and eat it, because, I think, Paul has addressed the situation incredibly similar to yours and solved it that way.
+So my counsel to Grant is, You are free.
+You are free to eat halal foods at home, and you are free to have Muslims over and serve it, and you are free to go to their house and eat it, because, I think, Paul has addressed the situation incredibly similar to yours and solved it that way.